Local certification of geometric graph classes: Linear upper bounds for tiny classes

 \begin{itemize} \item the number of vertices $n$; \item a $\log(|\mathcal{C}_n|)$-bit word $w$ representing a graph $G'$ isomorphic to $G$; \item the name of the vertex $\pi(v)$ corresponding to $v$ in $G'$. \end{itemize} In addition to this, the vertices of $G$ store a locally certified spanning tree $T$, rooted in some vertex $r\in G$, which can be done with $O(\log n)$ additional bits per vertex (this also encodes the parent-child relation in the tree $T$, so that each vertex knows that it is the root $r$ or knows the identifier of its parent in the tree).
 We also give to each vertex $v$ the number of vertices in its rooted subtree $T_v$.
 In total, the certificates above take $\log(|\mathcal{C}_n|)+O(\log n)$ bits, as desired.

 We now describe the verifier part.
-Using the spanning tree $T$, the vertices check that they have been given the same value of $n$ and the same word $w$ describing some graph $G'\in \mathcal{C}$.
+Each vertex checks that it has been given the same value of $n$ and the same word $w$ describing some graph $G'\in \mathcal{C}$ as its neighbors.
 The spanning tree $T$ is then used to compute the number of vertices of $G$ and the root $r$ checks that this number coincides with $n$ and the number of vertices of $G'$ (this is standard: each vertex $v$ checks that the number of vertices in its rooted subtree $T_v$, which was given as a certificate, is equal to the sum of the number of vertices in the rooted subtrees of its children in $T$, plus 1).
 Then each vertex $v$ verifies that $\pi$ is a local isomorphism from $G$ to $G'$, that is, $\pi$ maps bijectively the neighborhood of $v$ in $G$ to the neighborhood of $\pi(v)$ in $G'$.

 We now analyze the scheme.
 If $G\in \mathcal{C}$, then clearly all the vertices accept.
 Assume now that all the vertices accept.
 Then $\pi$ is a local isomorphism from $G$ to some graph $G'\in \mathcal{C}$, with the same number of vertices as $G$.
 As $G'$ is connected, $\pi$ is surjective, but as $G$ and $G'$ have the same number of vertices, $\pi$ must also be injective.
 Thus $\pi$ is a bijection and $G$ and $G'$ are isomorphic, which implies that $G\in \mathcal{C}$. \end{proof}